Baltimore Workman’s Comp Attorney practicing throughout the State of Maryland

 - Looks out for their best interest: As the injured worker navigates the workers comp process there are opportunities for the insurance company to take advantage and ultimately manipulate the case in their favor.
 This could include coming to agreements that seemingly are innocent but end up being detrimental to the worker.
 Once example is getting a recorded statement of injuries sustained and using that statement in the future to fight requests for medical treatment.
 The unrepresented claimant usually does not know about the odds of winning at a hearing versus just negotiating a resolution.
 A qualified workmans comp attorney will be able to advise on the the chances of success while looking past possible irrelevant facts that may give the injured worker false expectations.

 - Answers questions: Many injured employees are not familiar with the workers compensation system which leads to insecurity and vulnerability.
-Workmans comp attorney Andrew M. Rodabaugh Esq. is available for questions while the cases progresses.
+Baltimore Workmans comp attorney Andrew M. Rodabaugh Esq. is available for questions while the cases progresses.
 In addition Mr. Rodabaugh has a team of legal assistance and paralegals who are also available for questions and discussion along the way.

 - Ensures complete benefits are received: Because many injured workers are experiencing work comp for the first time they are not aware of all benefits available to them according to Maryland law.
 In most situations the insurance adjuster will not voluntarily provide all benefits.
 It is the job of the adjuster to save money not spend money.

-- Attends hearings: If the insurance company is not willing to provide benefits to which the employee is entitled then workmans comp attorneys will file for hearing and argue to get the benefits.
+- Attends hearings: If the insurance company is not willing to provide benefits to which the employee is entitled then Baltimore workmans comp attorneys Andrew Rodabaugh will file for hearing and argue to get the benefits.
 Unless all benefits are provided voluntarily, a hearing is the only way to force workmans comp to provide the same.

 - Ensures the claim is handled properly: Whether intentional or by mistake benefits injured employees receive are often incomplete.
 If lost wages are miscalculated the injured worker may miss out on thousands of dollars over the life of the claim.
 Calculations of the proper average weekly range is important but can be confusing at times.
-Adjuster often do not consider the principal of fairness when calculating this number.
+Adjusters often do not consider the principal of fairness when calculating this number.
 Workmans comp attorneys regularly challenge these figures and often recover thousands of dollars owed to the victim.

 Get a Free Consultation now!